gregtwallace/certwarden-backend/README.md

 production environment once complete.

 ## Frontend
-This repo is the frontend for the application which is built in GoLang.
+This repo is the backend for the application which is built in GoLang.